-With Armani, Prada and Louis Vuitton all situated here, Chiaia is the place to shop and the place to be seen shopping.
-Among the big budget boutiques are a number of well-established, independent stores – Il Cappellaio has sold hats since 1870 and Rubinacci is well-known for sophisticated men’s tailoring.
-Also be on the lookout for the charming bookstores and antique treasure troves found in the area.
-Explore more of upmarket Chiaia by doing as the locals do and taking a passeggiata, or stroll, through Villa Comunale.
+With designer brands like Armani, Prada and Louis Vuitton all having set up shop here, Chiaia is the smartest shopping and nightlife district in Naples.
+Among the big budget boutiques are a number of well-established, independent stores – Il Cappellaio has sold hats since 1870 and Rubinacci is known for its sophisticated men’s tailoring.
+Be on the lookout for the area’s charming bookstores and antique treasure troves, hidden among the big names.
+Explore upmarket Chiaia by doing as the locals do on a passeggiata, or stroll, through the Villa Comunale gardens.
 This strip of greenery along the shoreline was built in the 18th century as a royal garden, and later opened to the public following the unification of Italy.
 Today, it’s abuzz with joggers, picnickers and water-spouting statues.

-The Quartieri Spagnoli, or Spanish Quarters, were built in the 16th century by the Viceroy of Naples, Don Pedro de Toledo.
-While expanding and modernising the city he created a grid of streets that at one time were home to military barracks, but today are said to form Napoli’s most authentic neighbourhood.
-Take the time to discover the back alleys where laundry hangs from windows, residents survey the scene from balconies, and vendors, many in the same spot for years, flogging their produce – ripe tomatoes, plump olives or knobbly citrus fruits.
-The best way to explore is without a plan, stopping in whatever pasticceria, chiesa or mercato looks enticing, but if you happen to pass the Toledo metro stop it’s worth popping inside to see the spellbinding immersive artwork inside – a new side to this old neighbourhood.
+The Quartieri Spagnoli, or Spanish Quarters, were built in the 16th century and are said to form Napoli’s most authentic neighbourhood.
+This is the Naples of the movies: fluttering laundry strung between shuttered windows, cigarette-puffing residents surveying the street below from their balconies, and vendors, many in the same spot for years, flogging their produce – ripe tomatoes, plump olives or knobbly citrus fruits.
+The best way to explore the Quartieri Spagnoli is without a map or a plan, stopping in whatever shops, churches and markets that look enticing.
+But if you happen to pass (or arrive at) the Toledo metro stop, it’s worth popping inside to see the spellbinding immersive artwork inside – a more modern side to this old neighbourhood.

-Sanità, meaning health, was originally given its name due to its location outside the city limits, where aristocratic families could move away from the chaotic – and at the time, filthy – city centre.
+Sanità (meaning health) was originally given its name due to its location outside the city limits, where aristocratic families could move away from the chaotic – and at the time, filthy – city centre.
 It’s since garnered a reputation for being one of Naples’ grittier districts, traditionally a Camorra mafia stronghold and an area where petty crime can affect tourist stays.
 Nowadays, Sanità is slowly reaching the tourist radar, thanks to its characterful mix of peeling apartment blocks, antique palazzi and tiny shrines adorned with flowers and candles.
-Also in the mix are the Catacombs of San Gaudioso and of San Gennaro.
-This neighbourhood is made spookier still by the presence of the Fontanelle Cemetery.
-Located in volcanic caves, the cemetery is the resting place of thousands of anonymous remains, many victims of the plague epidemic which devastated Naples in the 17th century.
+The neighbourhood is perhaps most famous for its Catacombs of San Gaudioso and of San Gennaro, and the spookier-still Fontanelle Cemetery.
+Located in volcanic caves, the cemetery is the resting place of thousands of anonymous remains, many of which were victims of the plague epidemic which devastated Naples in the 17th century.